jyotisoni24/image-recognition/README.md

-# 🌱 GreenScan – Sustainability Scanner
+# 🌱 ShelfPro – Sustainability Scanner

-Welcome to **GreenScan**!
+Welcome to **ShelfPro**!
 AI-powered web app that helps you make greener choices, one scan at a time.

 ---

-## ✨ What is GreenScan?
+## ✨ What is ShelfPro?

-GreenScan lets you use your **webcam or phone camera** to instantly identify grocery and FMCG products.
+ShelfPro lets you use your **webcam or phone camera** to instantly identify grocery and FMCG products.
 It then shows you real-time info about each product’s:

 - **Carbon footprint**